alinex/node-book/doc/alinex.md

 There is no real roadmap for the time and functionality.
 It all depends on my personal time and interests.
-But I will give a short overview of the big points, what is planned for this year:
+But I will give a short overview of the big points, what is planned for this year (2017):

 - modernize some modules using ES6
 - REST Server implementation